Commercial car and van leasing

 The excess mileage charge is considered a service charge.
 This means that you can offset 100% of this charge against corporation tax.
 The same VAT reclamation restrictions apply to excess mileage as they do with the finance and the maintenance elements in the lease.

-What are the tax implications of business leasing?
+What are the tax implications of business vehicle leasing?

 There aren’t that many tax implications of business leasing and that’s what makes it so popular.